andersonlemos/emites-client-api-docs/README.en.md

   - `cobranca`

-Obs.: The `dados_gerais` fields in NFE are in the root of NFCE with the same name
+Note: The `dados_gerais` fields in NFE are in the root of NFCE with the same name